Frequently Asked Questions

 When may I rent space at Griffith Observatory for an event, meeting, or filming?

 Generally only when the Observatory is closed to the public (Mondays).
 Use of space at the Observatory also requires a clear linkage to/with the Observatory's mission of public astronomy and science.
-No rentals are possible at any time for personal events (e.g., birthdays, weddings, anniversaries, bar mitzvahs).
+No rentals are possible at any time for personal events (e.g., birthdays, weddings, anniversaries, bar mitzvahs) or corporate events.

-For filming and photography at Griffith Observatory see our Filming page.
+For filming and photography at Griffith Observatory, please see our Filming page.

 For More Information